sara-nl/Open-Benchmarking/README.md

 > benchmarking and testing.
 These tests are itself complete in a sense that, compilation, execution and
 > extraction of performance numbers are automated once the programming environment and paths are set properly.

-Currently, the following benchmarks are included.
+Currently, the following applications benchmarks are included.

 1. HPL (High Performance LinPack)
 2. HPCG (High Performance Conjugate Gradient)s